forecast-bio/pub-open-astrocytes/README.md

 uv run quarto preview
 ```

-This opens a browser with the publication and automatically reloads when you make changes to `index.qmd`.
+This opens a browser with the pub and automatically reloads when you make changes to `index.qmd`.

 ## Working with the Python Package